ejholmes/walk/README.md

 When you execute `walk all`, the following happens internally:

-1. walk(1) resolves all of the dependencies, and builds a graph:
+1. `walk` resolves all of the dependencies, and builds a graph:

     ```console
     $ Walkfile deps all